Amrum Lighthouse

 What’s the best time to visit?

-The best time to visit is during the warmer months, but visiting in spring and autumn can also provide a quieter experience.
+The best time to visit is during the warmer months when the weather is pleasant.
+Early mornings or late afternoons can offer a quieter experience.

 Is it wheelchair accessible?

-Specific accessibility options may vary.
-It is best to check the official website for detailed information.
+Specific accessibility information is not provided.
+It is advisable to check the official website for details regarding wheelchair access.

 Can I buy tickets online?